-Having already covered the Malaysian selection, Fikri Jermadi turns his eye to other films showcased from the region.
+Having covered the Malaysian selection, Fikri Jermadi turns his attention to other films showcased from the region.

-Though some time have passed since their screening at Locarno, these notes and memories are still relatively sharp for me to commit some words with regards to selected films from Southeast Asia.
+Though some time has passed since their screening at the Locarno Film Festival, these notes and memories are still relatively sharp for me to commit some words with regards to selected films from Southeast Asia.
 After all, having done so for the Malaysian ones, it would be interesting to see what our brothers and sisters from the region are up to.

 Some caveats remain.
 The focus here is on short films, split into the International Competition and Open Doors sections of the festival.
 I could not get a ticket for ‘The Unseen River’, a part of the ‘Mekong 2030’ anthology (to be covered elsewhere).
-I did get one for ‘An Act of Affection’, a Portuguese-Vietnamese co-production by Viet Vu, but it did not affect me enough to write home about.
+I did get one for ‘An Act of Affection’, a Portuguese-Vietnamese co-production by Viet Vu, but it had little impact for me to write home about.

 What was more effective is ‘Aninsri Daeng (Red Aninsri; Or, Tiptoeing on the Still Trembling Berlin Wall)’.
 Directed by Ratchapoom Boonbunchachoke, such titles often denote one of two things: either an ultra-serious melancholic musing on the meaning of life (see the independent films of Woo Ming-jin), or a more comedic film that pushes boundaries.
 I’m happy to note it’s more of the latter, contrasting wonderfully to other films seen at the festival.

 It also explores a more comedic application of Judith Butler’s theory of gender performance.
-Our protagonist is Ang (Sarut Komalittipong), a feminine transgender sex worker tasked with honey trapping Jit (Atikhun Adulpocatorn), an idealistic student activist.
+Our protagonist is Ang (Sarut Komalittipong), a feminine transgender sex worker tasked with honey trapping the idealistic student activist Jit (Atikhun Adulpocatorn).
 In going undercover, Ang is disguised as a cisgender (read: ‘normal’ heterosexual) man, whose manly voice (by Gandhi Wasuvitchayagit) is a comedic counterpart to Ang’s normal, more feminine voice (by Ornanong Thaisriwong, who also plays the boss).

 The concept sounds ridiculous, but it is also not entirely unfamiliar.
 I think here of ‘Doraemon’, the wildly popular Japanese cartoon which owes its success to localisation efforts, where the characters are dubbed into local dialects.
 Even with that in mind, I have no doubt that the sound team, led by Sorayos Prapapan (more on him later), was kept very busy indeed.